MikeArt91/CyberBall/README.md

 ## Walkthrough

+*Android CMake plugin is required for this game*

 This game uses the OpenGL Mathematics (GLM) library, available at: http://glm.g-truc.net/ <br>
 The only purpose of this library in this project was to provide vectors/matrix data structures and operations with them.